-• Flat pod reduces the number of seeds per plant and thus causes yield loss in soybean.
-However, its characteristic and genetic mechanism are still unclear at present.
-Therefore, in this study, the characteristics of flat pod rate(FPR) among 1554 soybean accessions over three years were identified, and the related genetic loci controlling FPR were mapped by genome-wide association study(GWAS).
-The results showed that environments(years), genotypes and the interaction between them all have a significant effect on FPR.
+• In this study, the characteristics of flat pod rate(FPR) among 1554 soybean accessions over 3 years were identified, and the related genetic loci controlling FPR were mapped by genome-wide association study(GWAS).
+The results showed that environments(years), genotypes and their interaction significantly affected FPR.
 The range of FPR was from 0.00% to 70.30% with a mean of 4.30%.
 75% of the accessions had FPR less than 5.34%, 94.5% less than 10%.
 Six elite accessions with zero FPR were screened out.
 The accession-based broad sense heritability of FPR was 0.51.
 FPR was correlated with domestication and improvement related traits and landraces usually had lower FPR than improved cultivars.
-Six candidate loci associated with FPR were distributed on five chromosomes.
-Among them, qFPR-3 on chromosome 18 could be detected by two GWAS analysis methods simultaneously.
+Six candidate loci associated with FPR were distributed on 5 chromosomes.
+Among them, qFPR-3 on chromosome 18 could be detected by 2 GWAS analysis methods simultaneously.
 A candidate gene, Glyma.18G085900, which codes a pentatricopeptide repeat(PPR) superfamily protein and its homologous gene in Arabidopsis is associated with embryo development is determined for qFPR-3 by haplotype analysis.
-The results of this study not only enable us to deeply understand the situation of FPR in soybean, but also lay a solid foundation for further research on the genetic mechanism of FPR.

 • loading